BackofenLab/StoatyDive/README.md

   -a *.bed, --input_bed *.bed
                         Path to the peak file in bed6 format.
   -b *.bam/*.bed, --input_bam *.bam/*.bed
-                        Path to the read bam file used for the peak calling in bed or bam format.
+                        Path to the read file used for the peak calling in bed or bam format.
   -c *.txt, --chr_file *.txt
                         Path to the chromosome length file.
   -o path/, --output_folder path/